MSFTserver/colab-convert/README.md

 - logs all changes to a log file for review
 - converted magic commands are appended with `#<cc-cm>`
 - commented magic commands are prefixed with `#<cc-ac>`
+- multi-lingual support to detect system language and let users choose
+    - Arabic, Dutch, English, French, German, Spanish
+        - consider helping expand translations by adding your langauge in the `/lang` folder

 ## Install & Basic Usage